 Amy Henderson of Amarillo is a business loan officer with Amarillo National Bank.
 Henderson is also a board member for the Amarillo Chamber of Commerce Business Council.
 She has served as a board member for Window on a Wider World and Texas Panhandle Regional Development Center, and is a past Advisory Board member of WT Enterprise Center and America’s Small Business Development Center at West Texas A&M University.
 Henderson served honorably in the United States Air Force as an information management specialist during 1989–1993 and supported Operation Desert Shield and Desert Storm.
 She was a recipient of a Top Twenty Under 40 award from the Amarillo Chamber of Commerce and was selected as the 2010 Business Woman of the Year by the Amarillo Chamber Women’s Council.
 Henderson earned an Associate in Accounting from Amarillo College, a Bachelor of Arts in Finance from West Texas A&M University and a Master's in Business Administration in General Business from West Texas A&M University.
 Amy is married to a firefighter and, a mom of two great kids.

-Gina Bellinger of San Antonio serves as the founder and President of Food Safety Net Services, a nationwide food safety and consumer products testing company with 20 locations in North America.
-Bellinger is co-author of several noted publications concerning the control of pathogen in food processing operations and has been involved in the food industry for 28 years.
-She is also the owner of Just Pots, a San Antonio-based wholesale and retail pottery business.
+Gina Bellinger of San Antonio serves as the founder and owner of Just Pots, a San Antonio-based wholesale and retail pottery business.
+She is also the founder and former President of Food Safety Net Services, a nationwide food safety and consumer products testing company with 20 locations in North America.
+Bellinger is co-author of several noted publications concerning the control of pathogen in food processing operations and has been involved in the food industry for 30 years.
 She is a sustaining member of the National Charity League and has supported local San Antonio charities in various roles.
-Bellinger received a Bachelor of Science from Texas A&M University and continues to support her alma mater by serving as a Scientific Advisor for the Food Science Department.
+Bellinger received a Bachelor of Science in Microbiology from Texas A&M University and continues to support her alma mater by serving as a Scientific Advisor for the Food Science Department.
 She is married to her husband, John, and has two children.

 Gita Bolt of Houston is the Chief Legal Counsel for the University of St. Thomas.
 A Houston native, Bolt recently served as the Vice President and General Counsel for the Houston Housing Authority.
 She attended Howard University and graduated cum laude with a degree in political science and a minor in business administration.
 At Howard, Bolt competed on the track team and was an Academic All-American.
 She earned her Juris Doctorate degree from Tulane University School of Law, along with a Sports Law Certification.
 While attending Tulane Law, Bolt was honored as the Best Orator of the Southern Region in the Frederick Douglass Moot Court Competition.
 In 2011, Bolt was selected as one of the Most Powerful and Influential Women of Louisiana by the National Diversity Council.
 In 2018, she was named as one of the Top 30 Most Influential Women of Houston.
 Previously, Bolt was General Counsel for Loyola University New Orleans and Texas Southern University (TSU).
 She also held the positions of Associate General Counsel, Assistant General Counsel, and Director of NCAA Compliance in the Department of Athletics while at TSU.
 Prior to Texas Southern, Bolt was Assistant Attorney General for the Office of the Attorney General of Texas.